Ivan Over Time

 Situation

-Venezuela’s e-commerce sector is expected to grow due to increasing Internet penetration, development of the legal framework, and improved capabilities of banks to provide secure transactions 1.
-After the pandemic business boomed, it’s required by law to have a bill in the national currency (Bs.) but most products and transactions are advertised in USD. let’s see two examples:
+Venezuela’s e-commerce sector is expected to grow thanks to increasing internet penetration, an evolving legal framework, and banks that now provide more secure transactions 1.
+After the pandemic, business boomed; the law requires invoices in the national currency (Bs.), but most products and transactions are advertised in USD.
+Let’s look at two examples:

-It’s tech stack is an Odoo instance.
-There’s no mobile app.
-The billing is done directly in a store.
-A quick search indicates that there are 3 extension and on of them is free.
-But it might not be open source, I couldn’t find the repo.
+Its tech stack is an Odoo instance.
+There’s no mobile app and billing happens directly in-store.
+A quick search indicates there are three extensions and one of them is free, but it might not be open source—I couldn’t find a repo.

 1. A web scraper: a program that extracts data from a website by parsing its HTML code.